 What is a Video Resume?

 A video resume is a short (usually one to two minutes) video that introduces you and highlights your qualifications.
 It is often submitted along with your traditional resume and cover letter.
 Think of it as an "elevator pitch" that gives employers a more well-rounded view of who you are and what you can offer their company.
 It focuses on your most impressive qualifications and how they make you the perfect candidate for the job.
-It will give hiring managers or recruiters a chance to assess your skills and capabilities in a way that is more dynamic than reading your resume.
+It will provide hiring managers and various applicant tracking systems with the opportunity to assess your skills and capabilities in a more dynamic manner than simply reading your resume.

 Why Should You Make a Video Resume?

 First, as mentioned above, a video resume can help you stand out from the competition.
 With so many candidates competing for jobs, anything you can do to make yourself more memorable is good.

 Second, video resumes allow you to show off your personality in a way that traditional resumes cannot.
 This is especially important for jobs that require customer interaction or other people skills.